SKI79/document-editor/README.md

 # document-editor
-this is a test of github copilot agent, all code in this project is made by github copilot
+This is a test of GitHub Copilot agent.
+All code in this project is made by github copilot

-prompt used:
+Prompt used:
-create a swiftui document editor in this repository. use swiftdata for document management and a nice ui, include basic text styling.
+Create a SwiftUI document editor in this repository.
+Use SwiftData for document management and a nice UI, include basic text styling.